BlockchainBrain/docs/wallet/bootstrap.rst

 	rupaya-cli getinfo

-Download the Bootstrap manually from a Linux VPS
+Download the Bootstrap Manually from a Linux VPS
 ------------------------------------------------

 This section is intended for those that want to manually install the bootstrap on a Linux VPS.
 YOU DO NOT NEED TO REPEAT THIS STEP IF YOU ALREADY INSTALLED THE BOOTSTRAP USING THE BASH SCRIPT.